- Radishchev and the Russian Enlightenment

-- Trotsky and Bogdanov (Proletkult)
+- Trotsky and Proletkult

-From the syllabus: "In your final paper, cite at least three sources (one must be a journal) in addition to any of the books assigned for this course.
+From the syllabus: "In your final paper, cite at least four sources (one must be a journal) in addition to any of the books assigned for this course.
 Please include a Russian – English essential vocabulary (minimum of 30 words) at the end of your final essay."

 If you haven't been assigned a particular citation style, pick one and stick with it: